 Our club rides offer the opportunity to gain road cycling experience, improve group and road cycling skills, improve fitness, socialise and not least see much of the Scottish countryside you may have not seen before!
 Note that road bikes are recommended.

-Group 4 - experienced riders with high levels of fitness and endurance.
+Scratch Group - experienced riders with high levels of fitness and endurance.

 During the summer of 2019, the club started a number of rides specifically for Gravel / CX riders which have proved to be very popular with the number of rides, riders, and routes increasing as the season progresses.
 The club currently has two Gravel rides per week with a "Training" ride on Wednesday evenings and a longer "Club Ride" on a Saturday morning.